fraser-lab/fraser-lab.github.io/_posts/2022-03-26-structural-bioinformatics.md

 5. Type of ligands
 6. Single or multidomain proteins

 You may also want to cross check these structures with external databases (ChemBL, Uniprot, ect).
-You can do much of this work on the PDB website in their advanced search section (https://www.rcsb.org/search/advanced).
+You can do much of this work on the PDB website in their [advanced search section](https://www.rcsb.org/search/advanced).

 Once you get a list of structures with your initial criteria, you can parse the header of the PDB or get other statistics of PDB/density file from the MTZ file with a program like phenix.mtz_dump.